Dog-Face-Development/Erin-Hunter-Book-Chooser/README.md

 ## Releases
-The current release is 4.0.
-The next release, version 4.1 is coming out soon with the following features:
+The current release is 5.0.
+The next release, version 6.0 is coming out soon with the following features:
+- Pictures of the series'.
+- Links to the series' websites.
+- Logo for the app.
-- TBA
+- New documentation.

 Your Pull Requests for new features are always welcome!
 Look to see some of your suggestions in upcoming updates.